 - WHITE LABEL ATMs

-White label ATMs are installed, owned, and run by organizations other than banks that have received RBI approval and that were formed under the Companies Act of 1956.
-These ATMs enable transactions from any bank, and there is no display of any specific bank’s logo.
+White-label ATMs are installed, owned, and operated by organizations other than banks, which have received approval from the Reserve Bank of India (RBI) and are formed under the Companies Act of 1956.
+These ATMs allow transactions from any bank, and they do not display any specific bank’s logo.

 Example: Tata Indicash, India1ATM